Wheel of Fortune (American game show): Broadcast history

 The daily syndicated nighttime version of Wheel premiered on September 19, 1983.
 From its debut, the syndicated version offered a larger prize budget than its network counterpart.
-The show came from humble beginnings: King World chairmen Roger, Michael, and Robert King could initially find only 50 stations that were willing to carry the show, and since they could not find affiliates for the syndicated Wheel in New York, Los Angeles, or Chicago, Philadelphia was the largest market in which the show could succeed in its early days.
+The show came from humble beginnings: King World chairmen Roger, Michael, and Robert King could initially find only fifty stations that were willing to carry the show, and since they could not find affiliates for the syndicated Wheel in New York, Los Angeles, or Chicago, Philadelphia was the largest market in which the show could succeed in its early days.
 Only nine stations carried the show from its beginning, but by midseason it was airing on all 50 of the stations that were initially willing to carry it, and by the beginning of 1984 the show was available to 99 percent of television households.
 Soon, Wheel succeeded Family Feud as the highest-rated syndicated show, and at the beginning of the 1984–85 season, Griffin followed up on the show's success by launching a syndicated revival of Jeopardy!, hosted by Alex Trebek.
 The syndicated success of Wheel and Jeopardy! siphoned ratings from the period's three longest-running and most popular game shows, Tic-Tac-Dough, The Joker's Wild, and Family Feud, to the point that all three series came to an end by the fall of 1986.
 At this point, Wheel had the highest ratings of any syndicated television series in history, and at the peak of the show's popularity, over 40 million people were watching five nights per week.
 The series, along with companion series Jeopardy!, remained the most-watched syndicated program in the United States until dethroned by Judge Judy in 2011.
 The program has become America's longest-running syndicated game show and its second-longest in either network or syndication, second to the version of The Price Is Right which began airing in 1972.
 In 1992, the show began airing on most of the owned-and-operated stations for ABC, currently known as the ABC Owned Television Stations.
-The syndicated Wheel has become part of the consciousness of over 90 million Americans, and awarded a total of over $200 million in cash and prizes to contestants.
+By the end of 2012, the syndicated Wheel had been recognized by over 90 million Americans, and had awarded a total of over $200 million in cash and prizes to contestants.
+In most TV markets, Wheel airs on the same station as Jeopardy! with many affiliates airing the two shows back-to-back.
+Like Jeopardy!, Wheel airs internationally on the American Forces Network and Canada's Yes TV, NTV, and CHEK-DT.
+Starting with the 43rd season, the show became available on Hulu, which was also available on Disney+ through the Hulu hub, and Peacock in the United States and Crave in Canada, with the five most recent episodes being available, all of which are available the next day after its airing, as well as select classic episodes that are always available.